PudreteDiablo/memorycard.js/README.md

 <br/><br/>

 ### decryptCardData( )
-Returns a JSON object of the *MemoryCard* data defined as parameter.
+(Node.js Only) Returns a JSON object of the *MemoryCard* data defined as parameter.

 ```js
 MemoryCard.decryptCardData( encrypted_data ) ;